stars-and-signs/stars-and-signs/docs/core_rules/magic.md

 Protagonists gain Magical Affinities when they are created and then may increase their ranks in these Affinities by advancing their Aspects.

-### **Signature Moves**

-Each protagonist has a set of Signature Moves they can perform while Transformed.
-When a protagonist is created, they gain two Signature Moves, as described in the Protagonist Creation rules.

-To create a Signature Move, a protagonist chooses an Action type and Skill combination and describes how they use their Magical Affinities to perform a specific course of action involving that combination.
-They then give this Signature Move a name.

-Whenever a protagonist performs the described Action, they may clear their filled Energy slots and gain 1d10 Corruption to upgrade the Scale of that Action to 4\.

 ### **The Catch**

 Each protagonist’s magic has a drawback, limitation, cost, or weakness called a Catch.
 Protagonists design their own Catch at creation.
-A Catch can be almost anything, but it should represent some sort of magical complication which requires
+A Catch can be almost anything, but it should represent some sort of complicatting factor.

-A protagonist’s Catch may be compelled by either the referee or protagonist.
+A protagonist’s Catch may be compelled by either the protagonist or referee.
 When a Catch is compelled, the protagonist may choose one:

 * Clear one Energy slot
 * Gain one Temporary Energy slot.
-Temporary Energy slots can be used like Energy slots but when they are filled, they disappear.
-A protagonist can have up to 5 Temporary Energy slots at a time.
-All Temporary Energy slots are cleared at each Minor Milestone.

 When a referee compels a protagonist’s Catch, they may accept or refuse.
 If they refuse, they gain 1d10 Corruption.

+A protagonist may choose to create a more severe Catch.
+In which case, they may increase the number of Energy slots regained or Temporary Energy slots gained by 1 or even 2, depending on the severity.
+The referee has final say over the severity level of a Catch.

 ## **Relic**